 The Keystone model is now well recognised and accepted within the mainstream of the UK legal mid-market, a market in which the traditional model continues to face long-term structural challenges.
-The manner in which traditional firms have responded to these challenges has created a significant number of experienced but dissatisfied lawyers across the UK mid-market seeking alternative ways to practise law.
-We believe that the recent responses to wage inflation in the sector will only serve to exacerbate this situation as demand softens and the pressure on margins thereby increases.

-The enforcement of homeworking during the Covid-19 pandemic has undoubtedly fundamentally changed people's attitude towards remote working and this will further enlarge the pool of lawyers wishing to take advantage of the opportunities offered by the Keystone model.
+The manner in which traditional firms have responded to these challenges has resulted in a significant number of experienced, but dissatisfied, lawyers across the UK mid-market seeking alternative ways to practise law.
+Whilst the higher level of client demand during the last couple of years has served to alleviate some of the push factors which have traditionally driven lawyers to seek change in the short term, over the mid and long term we believe that the recent responses to wage inflation in the sector will only serve to exacerbate this situation as demand softens and the pressure on margins thereby increases.
+The enforcement of home working during the Covid-19 pandemic has absolutely validated the concept of remote working within the legal industry, and this will further enlarge the pool of lawyers wishing to take advantage of the opportunities offered by the Keystone model.